Difference Between Mutex and Semaphore

 Main Differences Between Mutex and Semaphore

 1. Mutex uses a locking mechanism, which means that if a process needs to use a resource, it must first lock it, use it, and then release it.
-Semaphore, whereas on the other hand, employs a signaling technique in which the wait() and signal() functions are being used to indicate whether a process is giving or consuming a resource.
+Semaphore, on the other hand, employs a signalling technique in which the wait() and signal() functions are used to indicate whether a process is giving or consuming a resource.

 2. A mutex is an object, whereas a semaphore is a variable with an integer value.